 Recipe author: FizzButter

-NOTE: INGREDIENT NAMES LINKED TO VENDORS FOR EASY PURCHASE.
+NOTE: INGREDIENT NAMES LINKED TO AMAZON FOR EASY PURCHASE.

 Dry Ingredients (Plus Fragrance)

 - 2 cups citric acid (fine grain works best)

 - up to 3 T Fragrance or Essential Oil